 Don’t try and teach your kids to ski or snowboard unless there’s an Olympic Medal hanging on your wall.
 All the mountain meltdowns I’ve seen start with DIY ski lessons.
 Mt.
 Rose Ski Tahoe specializes in getting kids on the snow and loving it with lesson packages.

 The Mt.
 Rose Rosebuds program is for skiers from ages 4 to 12 and snowboarders from ages 7 to 12.
-The instuctor to student ratio is 3-to-1 or 4-to-1 depending on the skill level.
-Get a two-and-half-hour session, rental equipment with a helmet and an all-day beginner lift ticket and rates start at $155 per person.
+The instructor-to-student ratio is 3-to-1 or 4-to-1, depending on the skill level.
+Get a two-and-a-half-hour session, rental equipment with a helmet and an all-day beginner lift ticket, and rates start at $159 per person.
 Reservations are required.

 Mt.
-Rose Ski Tahoe offers clinics like the Ladies Clinic and the Silver Clinic for the 2022-2023 season.
+Rose Ski Tahoe offers clinics like the Ladies Clinic and the Silver Clinic during the week.

 Getting Little Kids on the Snow